KoenZomers/OneDriveAPI/README.md

 16. After it's done processing your changes, it will show the client secret in the line under keys where you just used the dropdown.
 Copy this value to notepad.
 This is the client secret and only will be visible once and never again.
 17. Copy the Client ID field at the top.
 18. Replace the Client ID and Client Secret in your App.config where you will be using the OneDrive API.
 Use the DemoApplication its app.config for a sample of this.
+19. Run the demo application, select "OneDrive for Business O365" and click on "Authorize"

 ## Feedback